ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 5. A notification is shown, that the link has been created.

 ![Animation: A one-way portal is created.]($GITLAB_PAGES$store/create-portal-link.gif)

+#### Create two-way portals

+1. Activate the *Portals* tool.
+2. Activate the *Add Two-Way Teleport* mode.
+3. Click on the token that should be one side of the portal.
+4. Click on the token that should be the other side of the portal.
+5. A notification is shown, that the link has been created.

 ### Delete portals